-Lean manufacturing focuses on the systematic elimination of wastes that don’t add value to a production system.
+Lean manufacturing focuses on the systematic elimination of waste that doesn’t add value to a production system.
 It recognizes that every business process experiences issues that can be resolved to add value.
 Organizations wanting to achieve operational excellence should eliminate the eight types of waste as identified by Lean manufacturing.

-Commit to ongoing process management, and you will experience less downtime, greater efficiency, and more profitability.
+Commit to ongoing process management to experience less downtime, greater efficiency, and more profitability.
 Who doesn’t want that?

 3. Strengthen Disaster Recovery Plans